eegli/mfaws/readme.md

 aws_session_token=IQoJb3JpZ2luXS4VhObxKg6p79Pm38C4ahGqcGKw==
 ```

 Whenever you run an operation, **mfaws** checks your existing short-term profiles to see if there is still a valid (i.e., not yet expired) profile around.
 If that is the case, the operation is gracefully aborted and you'll be notified.
+You can also force new credentials by passing the `--force` flag.

 ## Shell Aliases